ChiqueCode/car_dealerships_dream/README.md

 Fill out the Form and find your next customers instantly

 Fields on the form:
-1. Name
+1. Name of the Dealership
-2. Last Name
-3. Dealership Name
-4. Address
+2. Address
-5. Pay with PayPal
+5. Phone

-Hit Submit => Thank you, you payment has been processed, take a look at your opportunities:
+Hit Pay with PayPal => Thank you, you payment has been processed, take a look at your opportunities:

 Table of the customers name, address, and so on